Home-Based Family Education & Support

 Improved child development

-Activities and coaching help children build language, motor, and social-emotional skills during everyday play and interactions.
+Activities and guidance support language, motor, and social-emotional growth through everyday interactions

 A person sitting with their head in their hands, being pointed at by two hands, indicating judgment or bullying.